felixbrucker/foxy-proxy/README.md

       - `prio`: defines which upstream should have the higher priority when two blocks appear within the same max scan time.
 Defaults to 10.
 - `listenAddr`: a string representation of the address and port the proxy should listen on (**required**)

+## Per miner maxScanTime

+To allow fine granular control each miner which supports urls instead of simple ip:port can subscribe to their own maxScanTime.
+This was tested with scavenger only.
+To do so, just append the preferred maxScanTime in seconds to the url, like so: `http://localhost:12345/burst-bhd/25`.
+That would result in that miner setting its maxScanTime to 25 seconds.

 ## Stats

 Currently stats are only available via a socket.io endpoint on the `listenAddr` address and port.
 An embedded web ui might be added in the future.